danidiaz/moo-nad/README.md

 made to work with a variety of reader-like monads?

-After [a number of failed attempts](https://github.com/danidiaz/dep-t/issues/1) using a typeclass-only approach, I turned to the solution explored in this
+After [a number of failed attempts](https://github.com/danidiaz/dep-t/issues/1) using a typeclass-only approach, I turned to the solution explored in the current
 repo: *abstract the monad which serves as the base case using a [module signature](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/separate_compilation.html#module-signatures)*.